jonmikeli/azureiotdevicesimulator/sources/IoT.Simulator2/IoT.Simulator2/docs/LatencyTests.md

-﻿# IOT Simulator documentation - Latency Tests
+﻿# Azure IOT Device Simulator - Latency Tests
 *v0.1, 13/08/2019*

 This section describes a way to measure first level latency between a given device and the cloud solution.